 Asian elephants are mainly found across India and Sri Lanka and towards the south and east as far as Sumatra.
 They live in a range of habitats from grasslands to wet forests.
 Asian Elephants have a varied vegetarian diet, and feed on grasses, bamboo, leaves, bark, shoots, creepers and palms.
 They also prefer seasonal variety sometimes such as fig leaves and fruits, wood apple and mango.

-In India the major regions where elephants are found include the forests of Karnataka, Tamilnadu, Kerala, Uttara Pradesh, Orissa, and Assam.
+In India the major regions where elephants are found include the forests of Karnataka, Tamilnadu, Kerala, Uttar Pradesh, Orissa, and Assam.
 A typical elephant herd consists of forty elephants, which include five male tuskers and quite a few young calves.

-Indian Elephants are very sociable animals and march from forest to forest, seldom staying in one for more than a few days.
+Elephants in India are very sociable animals and march from forest to forest, seldom staying in one for more than a few days.
 However, few males in their youth prefer to lead a solitary life.
 When on the move, the females lead the herd, with the tuskers lagging behind, unless alerted to some approaching danger.
+Bandipur & Nagarhole National Park

 Periyar Wildlife Sanctuary